Got a specific question?

 Do transit days through France count towards my 90 days?

 Yes.
 Every day you are on Schengen soil counts, driving days included.
-Four days down through France and four back is 8 days off your 90-day allowance before you have even found a pitch.
+Four days down through France and four back is eight days off your 90-day allowance before you have even found a pitch.

 Can I reset my 90 days by visiting Gibraltar?